 Christ is said to be the wisdom of God in 1 Corinthians because it was through him that God was able to redeem humanity.
 In other words, the plan for humankind’s redemption was conceived and brought to completion according to the wisdom of God.

 [For more information on Jesus being the fully human Son of God and not being “God the Son,” and therefore not existing before his birth except in the plan of God, see Appendix 10, “Jesus is the Son of God, Not God the Son.”
 For more on “the Holy Spirit” being one of the designations for God the Father and “the holy spirit” being the gift of God’s nature, see Appendix 11, “What is the Holy Spirit?”].

 “Woven together.”
-The HALOT Hebrew-English Lexicon gives to “be woven, shaped” as the meaning of nasak (#05258 נָסַךְ) in the niphal aspect.
+The HALOT Hebrew and Aramaic Lexicon gives to “be woven, shaped” as the meaning of nasak (#05258 נָסַךְ) in the niphal aspect.
 This meaning is resisted by those who see Wisdom as eternal with God, but actually this verse is just one of many that shows God created Wisdom, and in doing so “wove” her together, a beautiful picture of Wisdom.
 True wisdom is woven together from many different threads.
 For “woven,” see also B. Waltke, Proverbs.